uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-netflix-circuit-breaking/pws-lab.md

 7) Restart the `fortune-service`.
 And refresh the `greeting-hystrix` `/` endpoint again.
 Fortunes from the `fortune-service` are back.

+### Setup the `greeting-hystrix` metric stream

+Being able to monitor the state of our circuit breakers is highly valuable, but first the `greeting-hystrix` application must expose the metrics.

+This is accomplished by including the `actuator` dependency in the `greeting-hystrix` `pom.xml`.

+1) Review the `$CLOUD_NATIVE_APP_LABS_HOME/greeting-hystrix/pom.xml` file.
+By adding `spring-boot-starter-actuator` to the classpath this application will publish metrics at the `/hystrix.stream` endpoint.

+2) Browse to [http://localhost:8080/hystrix.stream](http://localhost:8080/hystrix.stream) to review the metric stream.

 ### Setup `hystrix-dashboard`

-Being able to monitor the state of our circuit breakers is highly valuable.
-We can do this with the Hystrix Dashboard.
+Consuming the metric stream is difficult to interpret on our own.
+The metric stream can be visualized with the Hystrix Dashboard.

 1) Review the `$CLOUD_NATIVE_APP_LABS_HOME/hystrix-dashboard/pom.xml` file.
 By adding `spring-cloud-starter-hystrix-dashboard` to the classpath this application is exposes a Hystrix Dashboard.